Skip to content

 She lent her talents to the fields of transportation, education, manufacturing and media before joining the marine engineering world as director of marketing and communications for Arctic Rays.

-Stephanie earned her Bachelor of Science degree in business & marketing communication from Florida Tech in Melbourne, Florida.
-A lifelong learner, Stephanie is currently pursuing her MBA in marketing from Florida Tech.
-She serves the American Advertising Federation as the District 4 governor-elect and treasurer and is a trustee and past president of AAF Space Coast.
+A lifelong learner, Stephanie recently earned her MBA in Marketing from her alma mater, Florida Tech, where she earned her Bachelor of Science degree in marketing communication.
+She serves the American Advertising Federation as the governor of AAF District 4, representing the advertising industry across Florida and the Caribbean, and is a trustee and past president of AAF Space Coast

-Stephanie is the recipient of 22 American Advertising Awards, nine GDUSA Awards, four CASE District 3 Institutional Awards, an INMA Global Media Award, a UCDA Design Award honorable mention and the AAF District 4 Governor’s Cup.
+Stephanie is the recipient of 22 American Advertising Awards, nine GDUSA Awards, four CASE District 3 Institutional Awards, an INMA Global Media Award, a UCDA Design Award honorable mention and the AAF District 4 Governor's Cup for volunteer service.

-A former Texan who now resides on the Space Coast of Florida, Stephanie lives mostly behind an iMac screen, occasionally coming up to breathe, have a taco and spend time with her husband and their two daughters and two pups.
-She enjoys sleeping in, wearing warm sweaters and pretending she’s a mixologist.
+A former Texan, Stephanie now resides on the Space Coast of Florida with her husband and their two daughters and two pups.
+She enjoys roller coasters, sleeping in, wearing warm sweaters and pretending she’s a mixologist.

 ✉️ stephanie@arcticrays.com